 Other signs of HPAI include multiple dead birds in the same location and timeframe.

-- Recommendations for hunters (USDA Animal and Plant Health Inspection Service)
+- Recommendations for hunters (U.S. Fish and Wildlife Service)

 - 2022 avian influenza response for domestic poultry (Minnesota Board of Animal Health)